Cockatrice/Cockatrice/README.md

 Cockatrice is an open-source multiplatform software for playing card games, such as Magic: The Gathering, over a network.
 It is fully client-server based to prevent any kind of cheating, though it supports single-player games without a network interface as well.
-Both client and server are written in Qt 4.
+Both client and server are written in Qt, supporting both Qt4 and Qt5.

 # Get Involved